 All our kids have made new friends this week.

-The past few months as I have prayed for my childrens friendships I have remembered a lonely time in my childhood when I had been homeschooled, transferred to 3 different schools in a year, and struggled to find a real friend at a new school.
-I was 13 years old at the time.
+The past few months as I have prayed for my childrens’ friendships I have remembered a lonely time in my childhood when I had been homeschooled, transferred to three different schools in a year, and struggled to find a real friend at a new school.
+I was thirteen years old at the time.
 I prayed specifically that when I got to my new school that God would provide just one special friend.
 Little did I know the friend He picked out for me was praying the same prayer.
 I will forever be thankful for God’s gift of Stephanee in my life.
-I shared this story with my 13 year old in her loneliness.
+I shared this story with my thirteen year old in her loneliness.
 We have been praying together for her special friend.
 Today Elita Marguerite came home with a page she had written about how thankful she is for her family, her new school, her new special friend (whom is playing at our house now) and her new___ (another answer to prayer below).

 We will always remember to thank God for the gift of friendship.